 Or, since a picture says more than a thousand words…

-The flowchart above points to where you income should stream to, in the early years you’ll only make a little more than what’s necessary to fund your lifestyle, freelancing will increase this.
+The flowchart above points to where your income should stream, in the early years you’ll only make a little more than what’s necessary to fund your lifestyle, freelancing will increase this.

 When you jump from one layer to the next you can also gradually increase your lifestyle expenses.
 Keep in mind that the quicker you increase them, the longer it takes for the flywheel to speed up.